SES-English-Drama/2022Winter_The-Million-Pound-Note/Playwright/Coordination/[FORMATTED]script-coarse_ver10.md

 H.A.: Well, we're here.
 Home already.
 Come on in and have a drink.

-<font color=grey>*(H.A. and L.H. enter the hotel and sit down in their room (represented with a table))*</font>
+<font color=grey>*(H.A. and Mr.H. enter the hotel and sit down in their room (represented with a table))*</font>

-L.H.: Dear me!
+Mr.H.: Dear me!
 It's a palace - it's just a palace!
 Henry Adams, it doesn't merely make me realize how rich you are; it makes me realize, to the bone, to the marrow, how poor I am!
 Henry Adams, the mere unconsidered drippings of your daily income would -

 H.A.: Oh, my daily income!
 Here, down with this hot Scotch, and cheer up your soul.
 Here's with you! <font color=grey>*(Pours Scotch)*</font> Now, then, Lloyd, unreel your story.

-L.H.: Unreel it?
+Mr.H.: Unreel it?
 Once more?
 I've already told you about it, Henry Adams.
 I've sunk everything I have into that mine.
 But there isn't one capitalist who'll take a chance. <font color=grey>*(Jumping up)*</font> <font color=grey>*(Desperately)*</font> Henry Adams, you can save me!
 You can save me, and you're the only man in the universe that can.
 Will you do it?
 Won't you do it?

 H.A.: Tell me how.
 Speak out, my boy.

-L.H.: Give me a million for the marketing rights of the mine! <font color=grey>*(Nervously)*</font> Don't, don't refuse!
+Mr.H.: Give me a million for the marketing rights of the mine! <font color=grey>*(Nervously)*</font> Don't, don't refuse!

 H.A.: <font color=grey>*(Worriedly, for he knows himself that not a penny of the million pounds belongs to himself)*</font> But- <font color=grey>*(Trying to be calm)*</font> I will save you, Lloyd-

-L.H.: Then I'm already saved!
+Mr.H.: Then I'm already saved!
 God be merciful to you forever!
 If ever I-

 H.A.: <font color=grey>*(In a commercial manner)*</font> Let me finish, Lloyd.
 I will save you, but not in that way; for that would not be fair to you, after your hard work, and the risks you've run.
 I don't need to buy mines; I can keep my capital moving, in a commercial center like London.
 Here’s what I'll do.
 I know all about that mine, of course; I know its immense value, and can swear to it if anybody wishes it.
 You shall sell it within two weeks, for three millions cash.
 Use my name freely, and we'll divide the profits.

-L.H.: <font color=grey>*(Excitedly)*</font> I may use your name!
+Mr.H.: <font color=grey>*(Excitedly)*</font> I may use your name!
 Your name - think of it!
 Man, they'll flock in droves, these rich Londoners; they'll fight for that stock!
 I'm a made man, I'm a made man forever, and I'll never forget you as long as I live!

-<font color=grey>*(L.H. and H.A. off the stage.)*</font>
+<font color=grey>*(Mr.H. and H.A. off the stage.)*</font>